NUbots/NUbots/module/vision/BallDetector/README.md

 ## Consumes

 - `message::vision::GreenHorizon` which contains points that represent the green horizon, and the Visual Mesh output.
 The Visual Mesh output is used to create the ball clusters and the green horizon is used to remove balls above the horizon.
-- `message::support::FieldDescription` which contains parameters that define the structure and size of the field.
+- `message::support::FieldDescription` which contains parameters that define the structure of the field and size of the ball.
 This is used in the checks mentioned above, to determine if the ball candidate is likely to be a ball.

 ## Emits